Tuesday, December 11, 2012

 I left her son two months before the wedding—

-still she remained my friend.
+remained my friend.

 I went back to school to become a teacher—

-she paid my tuition,
+paid my tuition,

 telling me she wanted to see me become

-the great teacher she knew I could become
+the great teacher she knew I could become—

 only asking I one day do the same for someone else.